Skip to Content

 ReproductionLay eggs in shallow water

-Noted for their surface-dwelling behaviors, needlefish are capable of making short glides above the water.
+Noted for their surface-dwelling behaviors, needlefish can make short glides above the water.
 During mating season, females lay eggs in shallow waters, adhering them to objects in the sea.
 Conservation-wise, most needlefish species are of least concern, with stable populations across their habitats.

 Neptune Grouper